 Adjust your marketing portfolio as needed, but keep it diversified.
 If your nonprofit’s marketing communications program is not meeting your objectives, keep up with the latest in marketing trends.
 Get ideas from various marketing professionals.
 But never resort to a thin, undiversified portfolio.

-Kyle-Morris Gregory is the managing director + client marketing strategy for SHOESTRING: the nonprofit’s agency, a full-service marketing agency that serves nonprofits nationwide.
-Kyle can be reached at email@example.com or 1-888-835-6236.
+Kyle-Morris Gregory is the managing director + senior client strategist for SHOESTRING: the nonprofit’s agency, a full-service marketing communications agency that serves nonprofits nationwide.
+Kyle can be reached at firstname.lastname@example.org or 1-888-835-6236.